skshohagmiah/skshohagmiah/README.md

 #### Front End Web Developer
 I'm a Front End Web Developer who is passionate about computer programming.
 I want to do something big in programming world that's my big dream.
 Now I work with Front End Web Development and I want to do some kind of Projects that have to be world class or as good as possible.
 And beside that I also want to learn other programming things and work with that.

-Skills:   HTML / CSS/ JAVASCRIPT/ TAILWIND CSS/ REACT JS/ NEXT JS/ PRISMA/ AUTH JS/ NEXT-AUTH/ TAPYSCRIPT
+Skills:   HTML / CSS / JAVASCRIPT / TAILWIND CSS / REACT JS / NEXT JS / PRISMA / AUTH JS / NEXT-AUTH / TYPESCRIPT

 - 🔭 I’m currently working on a nextjs fullstack hobby Sass project
 - 🌱 I’m currently learning next.js and node.js